Two Albanian nationals remanded over fatal hit-and-run that killed pensioner in Gillingham

 Deadly crash on the A289 Gads Hill

 The fatal collision occurred at around 12.10pm on Monday, 29 December 2025, on the A289 Gads Hill.
-A grey Mercedes estate struck Thomas Wallace, an 80-year-old local resident.
+A grey Mercedes estate struck Thomas Wallace, an 89-year-old local resident.

 Police later found the Mercedes abandoned on Eastcourt Lane, with its occupants having fled on foot.